Pereowei-Geku/My_Cybersecurity_Journey/cloud-security/microsoft-defender-for-cloud/index.md

 Prafydob Corp processes customer transactions and handles sensitive data as an e-commerce business.
-A network firewall controls traffic in and out but cannot detect threats already inside the environment.
-Microsoft Defender for Cloud fills this gap by continuously monitoring server behavior, scanning for vulnerabilities, and alerting on suspicious activity.
+A network firewall controls traffic in and out, but cannot detect threats already inside the environment.
+Microsoft Defender for Cloud fills this gap by continuously monitoring server behaviour, scanning for vulnerabilities, and alerting on suspicious activity.
 This moves Prafydob Corp from reactive to proactive security.